-The user patch energy takes C++ code, JIT compiles it at run time and executes the code natively in the MC loop at with full performance.
+The user patch energy takes C++ code, JIT compiles it at run time and executes the code natively in the MC loop with full performance.
 It enables researchers to quickly and easily implement custom energetic interactions without the need to modify and recompile HOOMD.
+Additionally, user provides a mechanism, through the alpha_iso attribute (numpy array), to adjust user defined potential parameters without the need to recompile the patch energy code.